 The first thing to note is that the range has been extended.
 Whereas the original LX Series consisted of six models – two standmount speakers, three floorstanders and a centre speaker for home cinema systems – the LX MKII range comprises nine.
 There is an additional standmount model, a choice of two centre speakers instead of one, and a dedicated surround speaker that can be wall mounted or sited on top of the floorstanding models as an upward-firing effects speaker.

 Every speaker within the LX MKII Series is carefully designed to deliver maximum sonic expression with minimum compromise, despite the ‘budget’ price tags.
-The design team has fully optimised the performance of each model using sophisticated modelling tools and software, yet Mission’s original slogan, ‘Music is the Master, Technology is the Slave’, has never been more apt.
+The design team has fully optimised the performance of each model using sophisticated modelling tools and software, yet Mission’s slogan, ‘Music leads, Technology Follows’, has never been more apt.
 Months of fine-tuning and rigorous listening tests have ensured that these speakers communicate with engaging energy and detail, bringing music to life with all the vibrancy and finesse one expects of Mission speakers.

 The art of